KerwannTEP/Ptychohyla/README.md

 ## Running the GPU version

 A GPU-accelerated version of `Ptychohyla`, using the `CUDA` library, can be found in the folder `code/src_gpu`.
-Should one have access to a computing cluster using SLURM, one may adapt the script given in the folder `job_slurm` to perform a run
+Should one have access to a computing cluster using SLURM, one may adapt the script given in the folder `job_slurm` (driver's version, host parameters, run parameters, etc ...) to perform a run

 ```
 $ sbatch job_stream_king.sh